kuzzleio/kuzzle-device-manager/doc/2/controllers/models/update-asset/index.md

 ## Errors

-Writing an asset with metadata mappings can cause conflicts, in this case a [ MappingsConflictsError ](../../../errors/mappings-conflicts/index.md) will be thrown with the HTTP code **409**.
+Updating an asset with metadata mappings can cause conflicts, in this case a [ MappingsConflictsError ](../../../errors/mappings-conflicts/index.md) will be thrown with the HTTP code **409**.